ucfnagr/Assessment-2-Data-Set-Biography/Part 1.md

 We do not use data to assess any person or group of people, so these concepts are not applicable.
 It can be argued that we will evaluate groups formed on the basis of geoposition, but since this will be the meaning of the study, bias will make sense and will not bring disparity.

 3. Algorithmic profiling
 Not one of the four methods cannot lead to a large personal benefit with no collective benefit.
-Problem is also irrelevant.
+Irrelevant.

 4. Preventing massive files while enhancing AI: seeking a new balance We do not use a significant amount of data for any of the methods, and there is no indication that some methods will require an increase in data volume.
-The problem is irrelevant
+Irrelevant.

-5. Quality, quantity, relevance: the challenges of datacurated for AI We recognise the potential for discrimination, so take into account when draw the conclusion.
+5. Quality, quantity, relevance: the challenges of datacurated for AI We recognise the potential for discrimination, so take into account in conclusion.

 6. Human identity before the challenge of artificial intelligence Not one of the methods is so powerful to reduce human identity.